ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 ## Next steps
 {: #upgrading-next-steps}

-After your data migration, all you need to do is swap out your application’s database connection strings with your new {{site.data.keyword.databases-for-redis}} connection string and credentials.
-That’s all it takes!
+After your data migration, swap out your application’s database connection strings with your new connection string and credentials.